-Below you will find information on Montana’s statute of limitations laws.
+Below you will find Montana lawsuits news & updates, as well as additional information on Montana’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling a Montana sexual assault case has to file a claim on behalf of a survivor.
 In addition, we have compiled a list of Montana settlements received by sexual abuse and assault survivors and a list of Montana ‘credibly’ accused priests released by the dioceses.

 Montana Statute of Limitations for Sexual Abuse & Assault

 Montana is one of the few states in the country to open a 1-year revival window in 2019 which allows victims of sexual violence whose claims were previously time-barred to bring a claim against their abusers.
 In addition, Montana also eliminated the state’s criminal SOL for felony and misdemeanor sexual abuse of children in 2019.